gdkrmr/Cautionary-Remarks-on-the-Planetary-Boundary-Visualization-Supplementary-Materials/README.md

 # Cautionary Remarks on the Planetary Boundary Visualization -- Supplementary Materials

-This repository contains the code to reproduce the analysis and all figures of
+This repository contains the code to reproduce the analysis and all figures of [not published yet].

 Mahecha, M. D.  and Kraemer, G.: Cautionary Remarks on the Planetary Boundary Visualization.
 2023.